 Syed Shuja Ahmed and Amna Khan presented the cultural side of Pakistan with their work.
 With a passion of poetry, Khan took inspiration of Allama Iqbal’s masterpiece to produce her miniature paintings.
 Ahmed delved into the art of origami for his work.
 Using the specific motif of the Markhor, Pakistan’s National animal, Ahmed folded multiples of the animal from paper printed with cultural patterns from all across Pakistan.
 These patterns included, Ajrak, Phulkari and the country’s iconic Truck art.
 Placed together, the work became symbols of cultural diversity and beauty all displayed as equals for the audience.

 The gallery also exhibited photographic work for the show.
 Aliyah Ashraf displayed a set of photographs revolving around Manora Island, taking the audience along with her for the journey as each piece told a story of the space.
 Hamad Syed showcased his series, ‘Hopeful Flames’ which were comparatively abstract but just as exciting.
 His work captured elements that were green and juxtaposed them with elements that were white, recreating the country’s flag.
 Artist Asim Javed produces a unique set of mind warping prints using the imagery of the National flag as well as a portrait of Muhammad Ali Jinnah.

-‘Penchan’ was a heartwarming tribute by these multi-displinary artists to their country on its 71st celebration of Independance.
+‘Pehchan’ was a heartwarming tribute by these mult-disciplinary artists to their country on its 71st celebration of Independence.
 It portrayed its beauty, culture but also the strife and hardships one has faced and continues to face.
-The works act as pieces of encouragment to strive for a better tomorrow
+The works act as pieces of encouragement to strive for a better tomorrow